Decision tree learning: Metrics

 Algorithms for constructing decision trees usually work top-down, by choosing a variable at each step that best splits the set of items.
 Different algorithms use different metrics for measuring "best".
 These generally measure the homogeneity of the target variable within the subsets.
 Some examples are given below.
 These metrics are applied to each candidate subset, and the resulting values are combined (e.g., averaged) to provide a measure of the quality of the split.
 Depending on the underlying metric, the performance of various heuristic algorithms for decision tree learning may vary significantly.

 Estimate of Positive Correctness

-A simple and effective metric can be used to identify the degree to which true positives outweigh true negatives (see Confusion matrix).
+A simple and effective metric can be used to identify the degree to which true positives outweigh false positives (see Confusion matrix).
 This metric, "Estimate of Positive Correctness" is defined below:

 In this equation, the total false positives (FP) are subtracted from the total true positives (TP).
 The resulting number gives an estimate on how many positive examples the feature could correctly identify within the data, with higher numbers meaning that the feature could correctly classify more positive samples.
 Below is an example of how to use the metric when the full confusion matrix of a certain feature is given: